Maysta: Tse-Kella

 To the west of Vasar-Kella, on a gentle slope on the right bank of the Mayst-Khi River, the village of Tse-Kella stands.
 The name of the village translates roughly from Chechen as "a village dedicated to the deity Tsu".
 The complex is a castle-type defensive complex, consisting of one battle tower and nine residential towers.
 The battle tower is a classic version of the Vaynakh tower, with a pyramidal roof, which is completed by a cone-shaped stone, a tsurku (цIурку).
 It is believed that, for the installation of such a stone, in addition to the usual payment, the tower owner had to give to the master a bull.
 The stone has a magical and cult significance.
 From Tse-Kella, the towers of Vasar-Kella and Puoga can be seen.
 In the event of an attack - danger signals could be seen between the villages, as residents would light a fire on top of the battle towers.

 The residential towers of Tse-Kella are considered to be semi-combat, as they are much taller than the usual residential towers, and they have balconies - mashikuli.
 The battle and residential towers formed a castle complex, and the gaps between the buildings are covered by stone walls.
 In the courtyard of the castle, there is a well-preserved sieling, which is a pillar-shaped sanctuary, from which the residents prayed, asked for help in business, made sacrifices.
 But the sieling had no meaning for a long time and was preserved as a tribute to the past, as were the crypts in which the Maystoy buried their dead before converting to Islam, so as not to deface the honour of their ancestors.

-Tse-Kella still has many symbols of pagan beliefs of the Nakh people, as Islam entered the are very late.
+Tse-Kella still has many symbols of pagan beliefs of the Nakh people, as Islam entered the area very late.
 On the walls of the towers, many petroglyphs exist, in the forms of spirals, solar signs, figures of people and, one of the most important symbols - the image of a hand, which was obligatory on towers.
 There is also a petroglyphic letter on one wall of the tower, a kind of ancient Chechen writing, which has still not been deciphered by scientists.